Lawrence Loh

-Lawrence C. Loh is a Canadian physician who is currently serving as Executive Director and Chief Executive Officer of the College of Family Physicians of Canada.
+Lawrence C. Loh is a Canadian physician best known for having served as Medical Officer of Health for the Regional Municipality of Peel during the COVID-19 pandemic.

-He formerly served as Medical Officer of Health for the Regional Municipality of Peel during the COVID-19 pandemic.
+He was also the sixth Executive Director and Chief Executive Officer of the College of Family Physicians of Canada.

 Early life and education

 Loh grew up in London, Ontario to Malaysian parents of Chinese descent.
 He grew up speaking English at home and not Mandarin.
 When Loh was 14, the family briefly moved back to Malaysia in Petaling Jaya for five years.
 After relocating back to London, Ontario Loh attended University of Western Ontario for his undergraduate degree and also medical school.
 He subsequently completed residency at the University of Toronto in Public Health and Preventive Medicine.

 Career

 Loh practiced family medicine in Brampton before specializing in public health.
 He subsequently worked in public health agencies at all three levels of government in two different provinces before being offered the job of Associate Medical Officer of Health for Peel Region in 2016 by Eileen de Villa (then Medical Officer of Health for Peel, who later joined Toronto Public Health).